 2.1 – Overview

 With the systems used by the IT department becoming sophisticated every year, the chances of repercussions in terms of notices and penalties due to non-filing, mis-filing, and hiding information while filing your income tax returns (ITR) is going up significantly.
 Similar to how Income tax (IT) department has access to all your bank account details, they can also check upon all your capital market activity easily through the exchanges as they are all mapped to your PAN (Permanent account number).
-The day isn’t far when IT department will be able to send you a consolidated activity (income and expenses) statement, similar to how NSDL/CDSL sends for your holdings across all demat accounts.
+With AADHAR slowly getting linked everywhere the day isn’t far when IT department will be able to send you a consolidated activity (income and expenses) statement, similar to how NSDL/CDSL sends for your holdings across all demat accounts.

 Check this notice received by a client who hadn’t declared his trading activity on commodity exchanges in FY 2012/13.
 The notice was sent only in 2015 asking for an explanation.
 Check this link that has a list of various codes in which these notices are sent by the IT department.